 Apple Cider Vinegar

-Potato, part from being a tasty ingredient for many recipes also has anti-inflammatory properties and therefore, it is one of the most effective home remedies to heal poison ivy.
-Blend a potato to form its paste.
+The second green veggie which can also acts as one of the home remedies for poison ivy rash is potato.
+Potato, apart from being a tasty ingredient for many recipes also has anti-inflammatory properties and therefore, it is one of the most effective home remedies for poison ivy rash.
+To use potatoes as home remedies for poison ivy, blend a potato to form its paste.
 Then, apply it over the area, affected with poison ivy rashes.